Mayonaka no Door: Resurgence

 In late 2020, "Mayonaka no Door" saw a surge in popularity among international audiences.
 Billboard attributes this wave to Indonesian singer Rainych, who regularly covers Japanese songs.
 In October, Rainych uploaded a cover of "Mayonaka no Door" to her YouTube channel, resulting in the song gaining popularity in Indonesia, where it then spread to the rest of the world.
 In January of the same year coincidentally, Malaysian indie rock band Grey Sky Morning had produced a song titled "Wajah-Wajah (Sahabat)" which interpolates "Mayonaka no Door" as part of its chorus subsequently crediting Tetsuji Hayashi as co-composer.

 The song appeared on the popularity charts of music streaming services such as Spotify and Apple Music.
 Around the same time, the song was used in an internet trend on the video-sharing platform TikTok, where people played the song for their Japanese mothers and recorded their reaction as they recognized the melody.
 The popularity of "Mayonaka no Door" in the 2020s is an example of Showa retro.

 On 4 February 2022, during an interview with NHK, Hayashi (the composer) said that he believed the key to the song's resurgence was that people were used to streaming music.
-He also said, "This song was Miki Matsubara's debut, but I felt she had already perfected it as a singer.
+He also said: "This song was Miki Matsubara's debut, but I felt she had already perfected it as a singer.
 This kind of thing is not often the case."

+In 2024, Korean actor and singer, Byeon Woo-seok, performed the song in his fan meet in Japan, Summer Letter in Tokyo, further cementing the timelessness of "Mayonaka no Door".

+In July 2026, "Mayonaka no Door" amassed over 500 million streams on Spotify, becoming the 10th Japanese-language song and the first Japanese song released in the 20th century to achieve this milestone.